Login with Patreon

 She did not want Bellatrix to stop.
 Juno wanted Rodolphus dead as much as she wanted her mother dead.

-It felt like an eternity had passed until the Cruciatus Spell was released.
+It felt like an eternity had passed until the Cruciatus was released.
 Rodolphus Lestrange was frothing from the mouth, his eyes rolled up to the point where only the bloodshot whites were visible.

 He barely twitched.